remotion-dev/remotion/packages/docs/docs/docker.md

 - If a new version of Chrome gets released in the registry, you might be unable to downgrade because old versions are not kept and breaking changes can not be ruled out.

 ## Changelog

+**October 11th, 2023**: Used the node:20-bookworm, which is faster to deploy and also Debian.

 **September 25th, 2023**: Recommend setting `enableMultiProcessOnLinux`.